Expiration StatementClick here to register for this event

 How to Obtain CME Credit

 Viewers are expected to view the entire activity before attempting to take the test and/or complete the activity evaluation.
 Successful completion will lead to the issuance of a certificate for AMA PRA Category 1 Credits™.
-To receive credit, the course must be completed between March 31, 2016 and March 31, 2017.
+To receive credit, the course must be completed between March 31, 2016 and Expired March 31, 2017.

 Participation in this activity should be completed in approximately 1.0 hour.
 Please follow these steps in order to receive CME/CE credit for viewing the webcast: